-I find it surprising that some commentators on the MMT-related blogs and elsewhere in cyberspace fear that MMT is designed to suit the political left.
-I disagree with this perception.
-The only sense in which I think MMT is helpful to the left is in the same way it is helpful to all alternative perspectives.
+Modern Monetary Theory (MMT) is sometimes perceived as left wing or, in some way, specifically suited to the left.
+MMT in itself, however, is neither left nor right wing.
+It is basically silent on political matters.
+The only sense in which MMT is helpful to the left is in the same way as it is helpful to all currently alternative perspectives.
 It indicates that social possibilities are open and that there is more than one alternative.
-In this respect, it is more truthful than orthodox economics.
-This may be a negative for defenders of the status quo, but it does not mean that MMT is of any particular assistance to the left other than to make clear that its preferred social choices are in the mix along with all other social possibilities.
+This may be inconvenient for defenders of the status quo, but it does not mean that MMT is of any particular assistance to the left other than to make clear that its preferred political choices are in the mix along with all other social possibilities.

-If anything, I think the only people with any power who have embraced elements of MMT are in the establishment, and largely on the right.
-In the U.S., politicians use knowledge of the implications of currency sovereignty to expand the military and cut taxes for the wealthy, then pretend not to comprehend when it comes to social expenditures.
+If anything, the only people with any power who currently appear to have embraced elements of MMT knowledge are in the establishment, and largely on the right.
+In the US, politicians on the right have used knowledge of the implications of currency sovereignty to expand the military and cut taxes on the wealthy, while failing to comprehend (or, perhaps, pretending not to comprehend) the fiscal capacity of a currency-issuing government when it comes to social security, health care, and other social expenditures.
 They understand the realities of currency sovereignty when it suits them.
 In Europe, this schizophrenic understanding is even more pronounced.
-The ECB kicks the can down the road by providing financial assistance to member governments (and hence the banks) on the proviso that austerity is unleashed on general communities to “pay” for the assistance.
-The ECB understands that such assistance can be provided indefinitely, but pretends not to understand the options available when it comes to job creation, public-sector wages, the welfare state, education, etc.
+The European Central Bank (ECB) provides financial assistance to member governments (and hence the banks) on the proviso that austerity is unleashed on general communities to “pay” for the assistance.
+The elites presumably understand that, as the currency issuer, the ECB could provide such assistance without attaching austerity conditions, but pretend not to understand the options available so as to stymie job creation, wage growth, education, pensions, and other features of the welfare state.